moderndatacompany/dataos.info/docs/learn/operator_learn_track/cluster_tuning/index.md

 ### **`spiller-spill-path`**

 **Description:** This property specifies the directory where spilled content is written.
 It can be a comma-separated list to spill simultaneously to multiple directories, leveraging multiple drives installed in the system.
 It is not recommended to spill to system drives.
-Importantly, avoid spilling to the drive where JVM logs are written to prevent disk overutilization, which may cause queries to fail.
+Importantly, avoid spilling to the drive where JVM logs are written to prevent disk over utilization, which may cause queries to fail.

 **Type:** String